 - 1. Repayment of misapplied federal and state funds based on federal and state regulations. - 2.
 Withholding state and federal funds until corrective action is taken to ensure Part C compliance. - 3.
 Withholding referrals to programs for a specified period of time. - 4.
 Cancellation of a program contract. - 5.
 Other sanctions as deemed necessary by the Lead Agency.

-For repeated findings of noncompliance in multiple components, the program's sub-recipient agency (DMH or AIDB) may impose sanctions independently of ADRS/EI.
+For repeated findings of noncompliance in multiple components, the program's sub-recipient agency (Alabama Department of Mental Health (ADMH) or Alabama Institute for Deaf and Blind (AIDB)) may impose sanctions independently of ADRS/EI.